C-Damian/FastAPI-X-Bot/README.md

 # FastAPI X Bot 🤖

 A smart Twitter/X bot that posts daily tech tips using FastAPI and AI.
-Currently in development with plans to integrate Hugging Face for AI-generated content and Tweepy for social media automation.
+Features AI-powered tip generation using Google's Gemini API and automatic tip replenishment to maintain a fresh content pipeline.

 ## 🚀 Tech Stack